Establishment of Kirtland Community College

 Our College Catalog is published each spring and posted to the Kirtland Community College web site.
 For your convenience, you may read the catalog online or download it in Adobe Acrobat (PDF) for reading at your leisure off-line.

-Kirtland Community College is accredited by the Michigan Commission on College Accreditation and the North Central Association of Colleges and Schools at 30 North LaSalle Street, Suite 2400, Chicago, IL 60602; 800-621-7440.
+Kirtland Community College is accredited by the Michigan Commission on College Accreditation and the North Central Association of Colleges and Schools at 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411.
 The college also holds membership in the Michigan Community College Association and the American Association of Community Colleges.

 The Higher Learning Commission, a commission of the North Central Association of Colleges and Schools granted Kirtland Community College status as a candidate for accreditation in 1972, and the college has been accredited as an associate degree-granting institution since 1975.